International Development Research Centre (IDRC)

 Working with their development partners, they multiply the impact of their investment and bring innovations to more people in more countries around the world.
 They offer fellowships and awards to nurture a new generation of development leaders.

-Their head office is located in Ottawa, Canada, while four regional offices keep them close to their work.
-They are located in Cairo, Egypt; Montevideo, Uruguay; Nairobi, Kenya; and New Delhi, India.
+Their head office is located in Ottawa, Canada, while five regional offices keep them close to their work.
+They are located in Montevideo, Uruguay; Nairobi, Kenya; Dakar, Senegal; Amman, Jordan; and New Delhi, India.

 IDRC is governed by a board of up to 14 governors, whose chairperson reports to Parliament through the Minister of International Development.